 A message from the Class Teacher, Miss Roberts

 Welcome back Robins!
-I hope you had a great half term and are ready for the new term!
+I hope you had a fabulous Christmas break and are ready for the new term!

 Everyday there will be a mixture of teacher directed activities and child initiated sessions.
 Activities will take place inside and outside the classroom.
 We will continue our Forest Friday afternoons this term, so please ensure your child has a warm coat and wellies.

-The children did so well last term in phase 2 phonics and this term we will be beginning phase 3 phonics.
-They will continue to be encouraged to write the sounds they can hear in words, and practise letter shapes and match letters to their sounds, so that they can use them in their reading and writing.
-They will also be learning to spell a handful of 'tricky words' (words we cannot sound out).
+This term we will be continuing phase 3 phonics.
+The children will continue to be encouraged to write the sounds they can hear in words, practise letter shapes and use correct punctuation so that they can use all of these in their reading and writing.
+They will be writing tricky words, and encouraged to use them in their writing.